Jim Hagerty: Wow, now that black girl knows something you don't.

 - And let's not forget that said advice was delivered while Sarah was high on cough syrup.
 Or that the elderly black woman's head was attached to the body of her dog (Sarah dubs it "Elderly Black Woman Puppy").

-- Subverted by Clone High, with Toots, the blind Jazz player.
+- Humorously subverted by Clone High, with Toots, the blind Jazz player.
 He'll start a speech that sounds like it'll be the voice of reason in troubled times, but instead decides to let everyone get on with their angry mob.

 "Now, I may be blind, but I can see certain things loud and clear.
 This is a room full of scared people making decisions based on fear and ignorance.
 Now, when I left the house this evening, I intended to go to Giovanni's Italian Restaurant.
 I can tell I'm in the wrong place.
 So, if you'll excuse me, I'll leave and let you get on with your meeting."

-- "People, I just want to say, you know, can we all get along?
-Can we get along?" — Rodney King
+"People, I just want to say, you know, can we all get along?
+Can we get along?" — King